eregis/eregis.github.io/blog/_posts/2024-07-23-Ap-distribution.md

 [E.T.
 Jaynes](https://en.wikipedia.org/wiki/Edwin_Thompson_Jaynes) introduces this really interesting concept called the $A_p$ distribution in his book *Probability Theory*.
 Despite the book enjoying a cult following, the $A_p$ distribution has failed to become widely-known among aspiring probability theorists.
 After finishing the relevant chapter in the book, I googled the phrase "Ap distribution" in an attempt to learn more, but I didn't get many search results.
 So here's an attempt to explain it for a wider audience.

 The $A_p$ distribution is a way to give a probability about a probability.
-It concerns a very special set of propositions $\{A_p\}$ that serve as basis functions for our belief state—somewhat similarly to how the [Dirac delta functions](https://en.wikipedia.org/wiki/Dirac_delta_function) can serve as basis elements for measures over the real line.
+It concerns a very special set of propositions $\{A_p\}$ that serve as basis functions for our belief state about a proposition $A$—somewhat similarly to how the [Dirac delta functions](https://en.wikipedia.org/wiki/Dirac_delta_function) can serve as basis elements for measures over the real line.
 The proposition $A_p$ says that "regardless of whatever additional evidence that I've observed, the probability that I will assign to proposition $A$ is $p$".
 It's defined by the rule:

 $$P(A|A_p E) = p$$